bryandmartin/shortlab6/README.md

+# shortlab6

-# shortlab6A line I wrote using the shell on my local computer
+A line I wrote using the shell on my local computer

+A line I wrote using RStudio